Interactive-House-Smart-House-HKR-Grp3/Web_Interface_Code_Smart_House/README.md

 3. ~~Subgroup meeting.
 October 2nd.
 Data structures and representation.
 Physical house study.
 WEb-services discussion.
 Server-services discussion.
 Server-services requirements.~~
 4. ~~Group 3 meeting.
 October 6th.
 Interface Server-Services proposal.
 Artifacts.~~
 5. ~~Subgroup meeting.
 October 7th.
 Artifacts.
 Diagrams.
 Design.
 Communication protocol~~
+6. Meeting 2.
 ### Tasks
-1. ~~Study the physical house documentation (provided by the physical house subgroup).~~
+- [x] Study the physical house documentation (provided by the physical house subgroup).
-2. ~~Create an Interface proposal that reflects the data structures and the services used by the web U.I.~~
+- [x] Create an Interface proposal that reflects the data structures and the services used by the web U.I.
-3. ~~Create diagrams to reflect the development stage of the project~~
+- [x] Create diagrams to reflect the development stage of the project
-4. ~~Update the readme.file with the development of the project.
-Create a structure that can be used to document the further stages~~
+- [x] Update the readme.file with the development of the project.
+Create a structure that can be used to document the further stages
-5. ~~Update the artifacts and upload them before the deadline~~
+- [x] Update the artifacts and upload them before the deadline
-6. ~~Research~~
+- [x] Research
+- [x] Data Communication Diagram
+- [ ] Logical Module Diagram
+- [ ] Graphycal Design Diagram
 ## Iteration 3
 ### Meetings
 ### Tasks